Daily Discipline #121

 Day 6-At times he helped a person while at the same time using it as an example to teach a lesson or expose the hard hearts of the officials.

-Day 7- In these examples Jesus sees through to the heart of unbelief.
-There is no faith but only a desperation for help and a desire to see a miracle.
+Day 7- In these next examples Jesus sees that there is no faith but only a desperation for help and a desire to see a miracle.
 Jesus does indeed help but He also rebukes them for their unbelief.

 Matthew 17:14-21 / Mark 9:14-29 / Luke 9:37-43 / John 4:46-54

-Day 8- And then there were those impossible situations of needing to feed 4-5,000 people!
-Jesus started with a practical accounting of what He already had in hand (5 loaves and 2 fish).
+Day 8- Then there were those impossible situations of needing to feed 4-5,000 people!
+Jesus started with a practical accounting of what He already had in hand (For example 5 loaves and 2 fish).
 Then he took what He had, offered it to God, blessed it and then broke it for distribution.
 As He gave all he had, the Father blessed and multiplied so much that there were leftovers.
 Here are the accounts recorded in the gospels....

 Matthew 14:15-21/Matthew 15:32-38 / Mark 6:35-44 / Luke 9:12-17 / John 6:5-13